mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Running       | The server is running.
 Master        | The server is the master.
 Slave         | The server is a slave.
+Being Drained | The server is being drained.
+Existing connections can continue to be used, but no new connections will be created to the server.
+Typically this status bit is turned on manually using _maxctrl_, but a monitor may also turn it on.
 Maintenance   | The server is under maintenance.
 Typically this status bit is turned on manually using _maxctrl_, but it will also be turned on for a server that for some reason is blocking connections from MaxScale.
 When a server is in maintenace mode, no connections will be created to it and existing connections will be closed.
 Slave of External Master | The server is a slave of a master that is not being monitored.